tadeegan/askdarcel-web/README.md

 #### How to run

 If you are not using Docker and all the services are bound to localhost, then you should just be able to run:
 ```
 $ npm run testcafe -- --skip-js-errors chrome testcafe/*.js
 ```

+Note: Make sure you have the dev server running (`npm run dev`) before you try running the above

 If you are using Docker, then you'll need to run it somewhat like this:

 ```